mpnally/Terrifically-Simple-JSON/README.md

 The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_id` property to do so explicitly.
 It really is that simple.

 Although the 3 constraints seem to imply that there is no new media type beyond JSON itself, the use of `_id` implies a new media type.
-We have not yet registered a media type for Terrifically Simple JSON—we propose `application/vnd.terrifically-simple+json`.
+We have not yet registered a media type—we propose `application/vnd.terrifically-simple+json`.

 It turns out that there is a slight generalization of the `_id` concept that allows all datatypes to be expressed in JSON in a consistent fashion.
 This generalization is expressed with the optional `_ref`, `_refNotation` properties.
 Terrifically Simple JSON